Users have to watch out for their security. No one doubts that, but it doesn’t take their service providers off the hook.

 All services should support the applicable security features.
 Email users should be able to connect to their accounts with TLS or STARTTLS.
-Ports which often cause trouble and don't provide a service the user can reasonably expect should generally be blocked.
+Ports that often cause trouble and don’t provide a service the user can reasonably expect should generally be blocked.
 The best-known example is TCP port 25, which allows setting up spam email servers.
 Secure protocols, such as SFTP and SSH, should be used rather than their insecure equivalents wherever possible.

 Keeping account management secure is especially important.
 The experience of Hong Kong Broadband Network, leaking information on hundreds of thousands of users, stands as a warning.
 Servers with sensitive user information need to be separate from hosting servers.
 Monitoring access to account management allows catching unusual activity, such as large numbers of login attempts.
 Offering two-factor authentication will help to keep customer accounts from being hacked.